-- A paper record of personal information, and all copies, shall be shredded before it is destroyed. - ii.
-Electronic data containing personal information is to be deleted from hardware that hosted the data. - iii.
-Before hardware that hosted electronic data is discarded or destroyed, all electronic data containing personal information is to be deleted.
+- a) A paper record of personal information, and all copies, shall be shredded before it is destroyed. - b) Electronic data containing personal information is to be deleted from hardware that hosted the data. - c) Before hardware that hosted electronic data is discarded or destroyed, all electronic data containing personal information is to be deleted.